 The allocation of these costs on an arbitrary basis to the segments would not assist in the evaluation of the segments' contributions.
-Inter-segment transactions are entered into under terms and conditions similar to those with unrelated third parties.
+Inter-segment transactions have similar terms and conditions to those with unrelated third parties.

 Community Development

 This division is responsible for purchasing and developing land to be sold as residential, industrial and commercial lots.